kauefraga/learning-fastapi/README.md

 - 🐍 [Python](https://www.python.org) - A programming language that lets you work quickly
 and integrate systems more effectively.
+- 🦋 [Httpx](https://www.python-httpx.org) - HTTPX is a fully featured HTTP client for Python 3, which provides sync and async APIs, and support for both HTTP/1.1 and HTTP/2.
-- 🔮 [FastAPI](https://fastapi.tiangolo.com) - FastAPI framework, high performance, easy to learn, fast to code, ready for production
+- 🔮 [FastAPI](https://fastapi.tiangolo.com) - FastAPI framework, high performance, easy to learn, fast to code, ready for production.
 - ☔ [Gunicorn](https://gunicorn.org) & [Uvicorn](https://www.uvicorn.org) - An ASGI web server, for Python.

 <!-- ## 📜 Coming soon... -->